brmc/django-octopus/README.markdown

 jQuery is required.
 If you're not using it already, a custom build is
 provided that only uses the `css`, `ajax`, `events`, and `effects`
 components of jQuery.
-It is built off of v2.1.1.

-jQuery should be loaded before `octopus.js`
+If you're new to this, jQuery should be loaded before `octopus.js`

     <script src="{% static 'octopus/custom-jquery.js' %}"></script>
     <script src="{% static 'octopus/octopus.js' %}"></script>

+## How does it work?

+In the client, you create links or forms with various
+data-attributes to determine how content should be handled
+once it is retrieved from the server.
+All behavior is defined
+declaratively meaning it's not necessary to write any javascript.

+When a user navigates directly to a url, the page is rendered in full
+like expected, but when a link is clicked or a form submitted, it is
+intercepted and routed to the server via ajax where your django
+app then returns only the content of your template defined in a
+`{% block fragment %}`

+The response is then inserted into the target node(s) defined on the
+clicked element.
+Browser states are updated to preserve full
+back/forward functionality.

 ## Usage ##

-There's just three main steps:
+There's three main steps:

-1. Create your views
+1. Create your view

-2. Create your links (with or without the template tag)
+2. Create your link or form

-3. Create your templates
+3. Create your template(s)

 ### Views ###

 #### Creating Class-Based Views ####

-Generic views have been created for the detail, list, time-based, and update views following the naming convention of tacking `Octopus` onto existing view
+Generic views have been created for the following class-based views:
-names: `Octopus<OriginalViewName>`.
-If that doesn't make sense, here's an explicit list of the available views with their respective counter parts:

 | Octopus View            |      Django View |
 |-------------------------|------------------|